-Where the Authority makes a determination outside an access arrangement review process, the determination binds the Authority in allowing the addition of the actual new facilities investment to the capital base at the time that the Authority approves proposed revisions to the access arrangement for the covered network.
-In the case of forecast new facilities investment, the determination only binds the Authority if the new facilities investment has proceeded as proposed.
-The Authority considers this to include the new facilities investment proceeding as planned and the cost not exceeding the forecast.
+Where the Authority makes a determination outside an access arrangement review process, the determination binds the Authority, when it next approves proposed revisions to the service provider's access arrangement, to allow the addition of the new facilities investment that is determined to satisfy the new facilities investment test.
+In the case of forecast new facilities investment, the determination only binds the Authority if the investment proceeded as proposed.
+The Authority considers this to include the investment proceeding as planned and the cost not exceeding the forecast.
 Should the cost exceed the forecast, then a further application would be necessary for this amount under the new facilities investment test provisions of the Access Code.